basho/basho_docs/content/riak/ts/1.4.0/using/creating-activating.md

     custom_prop = 42.24)
 ```

-Please note the following when using the `WITH` clause:
+Please note the following when using `WITH`:

 * The property values can be of numeric or string types (parseable as
   `sint64`, `double` or `varchar`, correspondingly).
 String values
   should be quoted with a `'`; literal single quote characters
   appearing in the string should be doubled (and not escaped with a `\`).
-* Values from `WITH` clause will override those specified outside the query statement.
+* Values from the WITH clause will override those specified outside the query statement.

 ### Verification via Client Library

-You can verify that your table was properly created by executing the DESCRIBE table statement via the query function of your client library, or by using the [`riak-admin bucket-type status` command](#verify-creation-and-activation).
+You can verify that your table was properly created by executing the [DESCRIBE statement][describe] via the query function of your client library, or by using the [`riak-admin bucket-type status` command](#verify-creation-and-activation).

-The result of the `DESCRIBE table` command is library-dependent:

-* [Java][java]: the `QueryResult` object will be returned with rows and columns corresponding to the table's DDL.
-* [Ruby][ruby]: no exception thrown and result collection will contain rows and columns corresponding to the table's DDL.
-* [Python][python]: no exception thrown and result object is present with `rows` and `columns` corresponding to the table's DDL.
-* [C#][csharp]: no exception thrown and result object is present with `Value` and `Columns` corresponding to the table's DDL.
-* [Node.js][nodejs]:  no exception thrown and result object is present with `rows` and `columns` corresponding to the table's DDL.
-* [Erlang][erlang]: the returned term will consist of two lists corresponding to the table's DDL.
-* [PHP][php]: the response object will contain an array of rows, each one representing a column definition for the table's DDL

 ## Create a table with riak shell